 Keynote speakers

-Prof. Jocelyn Bell Burnell, University of Cambridge, UK
+Prof. Jocelyn Bell Burnell, University of Oxford, UK

 Astrophysicist and pioneering scientist, Prof. Jocelyn Bell Burnell is best known for her discovery of pulsars as a graduate student - one of the most significant astrophysical findings of the 20th century.
 A dedicated advocate for women in science, she has received numerous awards for both her groundbreaking research and her efforts to improve diversity and inclusion in STEM.